TamirBasson/manipulator_project/README.md

 After launching the lauch files you can now use the service in a new terminal (you should be still in the ~/manipulator_project/config$ folder):

-    source install/setup.bash #always source the installation first
+    source install/setup.bash

-Now you can call the service.
+After sourcing, in the same terminal you can call the service.
 Here are some examples:

     ros2 service call /move_to_pose manipulator_interfaces/srv/MoveToPose "{
       target_pose: {